NoShadiah/Final_Year_Project/README.md

-# showing_data_in_a_webpage
+# Skills_Coonect Web application
-This is an API for showing data in a webpage using react and flask
+This is an app designed for connecting students to internship places